andrewhessler/paint-by-algo/THOUGHTS.md

 I could still try an event to trigger animate which will listen instead of polling the state of all tiles?
 But I don't think I'm getting the decoupling I want.
 The event thing kind of feels like a lot of boilerplate right now...

+My systems are communicating through Entity/Core Component properties (activated, I think so far only one system or orchestration is a writer).
+I wonder if that's a bad idea.
+Feel like doing these queries over and over may not be optimal either.
+Ah, but shoot, what if multiple events activate a tile; who's in charge of determining neither event is happening?

+It'd be amazing if I'm wrong and just doing everything perfectly reasonably.

+> Also feel like systems should live in entities since entities pulls them up, but I'm just gonna put them next to each other for now.

+Feel like this is pretty inaccurate now since I got these systems just pulling Entities willy nilly.

+Well, I feel a bit spaghetti'd.
+Might have to think on this.

+If the setters just emit, then it happens once, and how I have it setup with the animation it runs once until cleared, so it'll clear on the next run.
+Might just work.

+I'll turn the activated property into an activated event that has a payload of row/col, I suppose. `TileAnimation` already has to know about `Tile` so no loss there.

+Very tempting to name these event handlers "consumer/producers", Kafka for life.

+IDs for my tiles beyond row col?
+I like that.

+Got tile activation working through Events!
+Next we calculate some paths and figure out how to activate them on a delay.